-- 8.1.1 Visitors shall be allowed to enter radiation areas at LaRC only with approval of the cognizant FSH and subsequent notification to the RSO. - 8.1.2 Visitors shall be required to submit their full name, date of birth, Social Security number, and a statement of previous exposure history so that they can be issued a film badge prior to entry into a radiation area. - 8.1.3 Visitors within a radiation area shall be accompanied by a certified radiation worker at all times.
+- 8.1.1 Visitors shall be allowed to enter radiation areas at LaRC only with approval of the cognizant FSH and the RSO. - 8.1.2 Visitors shall be required to submit their full name, date of birth, and a statement of previous exposure history so that they can be issued a film badge prior to entry into a radiation area. - 8.1.3 Visitors within a radiation area shall be accompanied by a certified radiation worker at all times.

-APPENDIX A. DEFINITIONS AND TERMINOLOGY
+DEFINITIONS AND TERMINOLOGY APPENDIX A.